 Fail2Ban v1.1.0

 Fail2ban runs as a systemd service.
-Enable it to start automatically at boot and start it immediately:
+Enable it at boot and start it immediately:

 sudo systemctl enable --now fail2ban